How to conduct an employee performance appraisal

 - Think about future departmental objectives - how can the appraisee contribute?
 How can you develop the appraisee to ensure they can help meet the required objectives?

-In the appraisal
+In the performance appraisal

 First and foremost, stick to the appointment.
 Whether your appraisee has been looking forward to the session with enthusiasm or trepidation, a postponement will cause disappointment.
 Show that you take your employee's career seriously and that the appraisal is important to you too.
 If other people want to see you, put them off.
 Set the meeting for first thing in the morning to avoid being waylaid by other demands on your time.